phoenix-zero/ReSourcer/README.md

 - Copy resourcer.hpp to /usr/local/include
 - Copy libReSourcer_Lib.a to /usr/local/lib
-- Copy ReSourcer (executable) to /usr/local/bin
+- Copy ReSourcer_RCC (executable) to /usr/local/bin

 > Note: The build system can be improved a lot, working on that.